Nicolás Malmains ~ Nicholas Malmains ~ Nicol Malemeins.

 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Between, Proper, Appaumée, Pointed, Armed, Azure, Boa, Overall, Wreath, Charged, Upon (wreath), Crest, Created, Outlined in sable, Dexter, Doubled, Two, In base, Coat of arms, Sword, Mullet, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Mantling, Langued, Motto, Lion, Book, Hand, Semi-circular, Wavy, Or, Party per pale, Leather, Argent, Without divisions, Rampant, Sable, Sinister, Vert, Grasping, Freehand, Three, One and Helm.
+Between, Proper, Appaumée, Pointed, Armed, Azure, Boa, Overall, Wreath, Upon (wreath), Crest, Five, Created, Outlined in sable, Dexter, Doubled, Two, In chief, In base, Coat of arms, Sword, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Mantling, Langued, Motto, Lion, Hand, Semi-circular, Wrist, Or, Party per pale, Leather, Argent, Rampant, Sable, Sinister, Vert, Grasping, Crest and mantling, Freehand, Three, One, Helm and Tree.

 Dr. Antonio Salmerón y Cabañas,